 111 Hooper St. (or Main St), Wheatland, CA 95692

-Please Note: It is not appropriate to visit the trial location prior to the trial date, nor should training take place on trial grounds once an event is approved/announced.
-Our locations are real life search environments where people work, go to school, etc. Pre-trial visits risk the host losing the opportunity to use the location again in the future.
+Please Note: It is not appropriate to contact or visit the trial location prior to the trial date, nor should training take place on trial grounds once an event is approved/announced.
+Our locations are real life search environments where people work, go to school, etc. Pre-trial contact or visits risk the host losing the opportunity to use the location again in the future.

 Number of Entries:

-(payable via Paypal or credit card through the Paypal site - no Paypal account required)
+(only payable via Paypal or credit card through Paypal site - no Paypal account required)

 Registration Entry and Closing:

 ● Trial entry will open on Monday, Feb 4, 2019 at 9:00 AM Pacific Time.
 Entries will be awarded by random draw of all entries received between 9am Feb 4, 2019 and 9am Feb 6, 2019

 ● Trial entry will close when entries fill after the draw period or 9am Pacific Time on March 29, 2019